Skip to Main Content

 2. When counts are grouped pursuant to §3D1.2(a)–(c), the highest offense level of the counts in the group is used.
 Ordinarily, it is necessary to determine the offense level for each of the counts in a Group in order to ensure that the highest is correctly identified.
 Sometimes, it will be clear that one count in the Group cannot have a higher offense level than another, as with a count for an attempt or conspiracy to commit the completed offense.
 The formal determination of the offense level for such a count may be unnecessary.

 3. When counts are grouped pursuant to §3D1.2(d), the offense guideline applicable to the aggregate behavior is used.
 If the counts in the Group are covered by different guidelines, use the guideline that produces the highest offense level.
-Determine whether the specific offense characteristics or adjustments from A, B, and C apply based upon the combined offense behavior taken as a whole.
+Determine whether the specific offense characteristics or adjustments from Chapter Three, Parts A, B, and C apply based upon the combined offense behavior taken as a whole.
 Note that guidelines for similar property offenses have been coordinated to produce identical offense levels, at least when substantial property losses are involved.
 However, when small sums are involved the differing specific offense characteristics that require increasing the offense level to a certain minimum may affect the outcome.

 Background: This section provides rules for determining the offense level associated with each Group of Closely Related Counts.
 Summary examples of the application of these rules are provided at the end of the Commentary to this part.

 Historical Note Effective November 1, 1987.
-Amended effective November 1, 1989 (amendments 257 and 303); November 1, 2001 (amendment 617); November 1, 2004 (amendment 674); November 1, 2023 (amendment 824).
+Amended effective November 1, 1989 (amendments 257 and 303); November 1, 2001 (amendment 617); November 1, 2004 (amendment 674); November 1, 2023 (amendment 824); November 1, 2025 (amendment 836).